marcusoftnet/marcusoftnet.github.io/_posts/2019-01-11-trying-out-test-commit-or-revert.md

 **Result**:

 - Passed.
-- I'm done with this feature and can squash my commits into a pushable commit.
+- I'm done with this feature and can squash my commits into a push-able commit.
 I didn't not but pressed on.

-### Twelvth test run
+### Twelfth test run

 Test: